mindspore-ai/docs/docs/mindspore/source_en/faq/network_compilation.md

 <br/>

-## Q: What can I do if an error "The input number of parameters is not Compatible." is reported when loading a MindIR?
+## Q:What can I do if an error "The input number of parameters is not Compatible." is reported when loading a MindIR?

 A: First, check whether the number of exported parameters and the number of imported parameters match.
 If the match, you need to check if a non-Tensor scenario in the exported parameters.